-There’s a family run asparagus farm only minutes away so we can buy fresh cut asparagus 6 days a week.
-We eat so much of it during the short season that I try to come up with a variety of ways to prepare it.
+We eat so much asparagus during the short season that I try to come up with a variety of ways to prepare it.
 Prosciutto Wrapped Asparagus is a big hit around here.
 It’s really easy but it looks impressive and there are never any leftovers.

 Start by rinsing the asparagus and snapping off the woody ends.
 If you’re buying Norfolk County asparagus, they’re grown in sandy soil so be sure to rinse the heads well, just in case.
 You don’t want gritty asparagus!

 Lay 4-5 spears of asparagus over top and carefully roll up.
 I’ve tried using more asparagus but they tend to fall apart if the bundle is too thick.
-4 medium spears or 5 thin spears is perfect.
+4 medium spears or 5 thin spears is the max.

 Drizzle or brush the bundles with olive oil.
-You don’t really need any salt, maybe just a tiny sprinkle.
-Top with fresh crackled black pepper if desired.
+You don’t really need any salt because the prosciutto is salty enough but some fresh crackled black pepper is nice.